divio/divio-cloud-docs/introduction/includes/03-local-1-set-up.rst

     divio project setup tutorial-project

-The Divio CLI will execute a number of steps - this make take a few minutes, depending on how much needs to be downloaded and processed.
+The Divio CLI will execute a number of steps - this may take a few minutes, depending on how much needs to be downloaded and processed.
 The Divio CLI tool will build your project locally (see :ref:`build-process` for a more detailed description of what's happening here).
 Note that depending on the project, you won't necessarily see all the intermediate steps here: